 Each of the solutions is the basis for building other ones.
 Frameworks are made on plain languages, while CMS is made on frameworks.

 What types of projects are there?

-In this article, we want to discuss tech stacks for startup, since choosing technology for a fresh project is always a tough job.
-To choose the proper technology we have to understand at what stage of the lifecycle startup is.
+In this article, we want to discuss tech stacks for startups since choosing technology for a fresh project is always tough.
+To choose the proper technology, we must understand at what stage of the lifecycle startup.

 Problem and solution fit

 At this stage, a startup is trying to find the problem and solve it.
 Once the solution is found, it’s time to build an MVP to validate the idea.

 Usually, projects in this initial stage maintain a modest structure and can be built using off-the-shelf solutions, like CMS software.
 CMS is much cheaper than building products using programming.